andrewapple/andrewapple/README.md

 ## Hi there 👋

-My name is Andrew Apple, and I love making things. 🧙‍♂️
+My name is Andrew Apple, and I love making things.

 <!--
+🧙‍♂️ The ability to turn what I see in my head into a real life tool that solves a problem is the best.

 **andrewapple/andrewapple** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 OUTLINE: